emrecosar/open-second-account/README.md

  - Application has embedded swagger-ui.
  - After running the application, open [swagger-ui](http://localhost:8081/swagger-ui.html) from browser.
  - You can see the end points
- - Just hit the APIs.
+ - Just hit the APIs as you want.
- - While application is booting, i pre-install 5 customer[ids are 1...5] has one account[ids are 1...5] each other
+ - While application is booting, some Customer and Account entities are pre-installed (5 customer[ids are 1...5] has one account[ids are 1...5] each other) If you want to change initial set, go to Application class.

 ## Copying ##